getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/angular.md

 ---

 <!-- WIZARD -->
 On its own, `@sentry/browser` will report any uncaught exceptions triggered from your application.
-Additionally, `@sentry/browser` can be configured to catch any Angular-specific exceptions reported through the [@angular/core/ErrorHandler](https://angular.io/api/core/ErrorHandler) component.
+Additionally, you can configure `@sentry/browser` to catch any Angular-specific exceptions reported through the [@angular/core/ErrorHandler](https://angular.io/api/core/ErrorHandler) component.
 This is also a great opportunity to collect user feedback by using `Sentry.showReportDialog`.

 First, install `@sentry/browser`: